Cox now leading Valadao after Kern County update

 Cox now holds a 438-vote over the Hanford Republican – 55,650 votes to 55,212.
 This is Cox’s first lead in the race.

+Kern County processed about 8,000 uncounted ballots – nearly 1,900 of which were in the 21st – in Monday’s update.
+A little under 3,000 ballots remain in Kern, where Cox has secured 61 percent of the vote to date.

-Cox closed the margin to 447 votes last week.
+Cox had closed his losing margin to 447 votes last week.
 Valadao led by about 5,000 on election night three weeks ago.

 Read Next